Skip to content

 Originally from China, the tree of the gods (now often called the "ghetto palm") is not without reason on the EU list of invasive tree species since 2019.

-It spreads extremely quickly, as it spreads rapidly and even on piles of rubble and sealed urban areas grows.
-It therefore represents a massive threat to biodiversity in Germany and should definitely not be in your garden.
+It spreads extremely quickly, as it spreads rapidly and even on piles of rubble and sealed urban areas is growing.
+It therefore poses a massive threat to the Biodiversity in Germany and should never be placed in your garden.

 The common Douglas fir is also not native here.
 It has also been on the blacklist of invasive species since 2013 of the Federal Agency for Nature Conservation.

 The evergreen conifer of North American origin is quite climate-resistant and also an important butterfly plant - but unfortunately it also has the Potential to endanger biodiversity in Germany.
-For this reason, you should not use it as a garden tree, but switch to natural alternatives that occur here in nature (e.g. the common spruce).
+For this reason, you should not use it as a garden tree, but switch to natural alternatives that occur here in nature.

-The cherry laurel (also known as laurel cherry), which originates from south-eastern Europe, has evergreen leaves and is therefore particularly popular as a dense privacy hedge.
+The cherry laurel (also known as laurel cherry), which originates from south-eastern Europe, has evergreen leaves.
+Therefore very popular as a dense privacy hedge.

-However, it is an extremely invasive species that spreads rapidly (also via birds) and, above all shades local plant species on the forest floor and repressed.
+However, it is an extremely invasive species that spreads rapidly (also via birds).
+It is also dangerous because it shades local plant species on the forest floor and repressed.

-The Hornbeam is a good alternative.
-It is native and is also suitable as a dense privacy hedge when planted close together, as it does not shed its leaves in winter.
-It is also an important bird protection wood and attracts many insect species.
+• European Hornbeam (Carpinus betulus; here*): Also suitable as a privacy hedge when planted together, as it does not shed its leaves in winter - but is an important bird protection tree.

 The late-flowering bird cherry (Prunus serotina) is one of the invasive tree species in Germany